bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 1. Perform the following steps on your SETUP 1 computer.
 1. If you are not already reading this document on the SETUP 1 computer, open a copy there.
-1. Open a terminal window.
+1. Open a terminal window:
 {% if site.platform != "linuxOnly" %}
     1. **Windows**: Press Windows-R, type "powershell" and click OK.
     1. **macOS**: Click the Searchlight (magnifying glass) icon in the menu bar,